DushanPramod/Controlling_PixelLED_via_wifi/README.md

 ```

 - If you don't have a router, you can use mobile hotspot.
-- If you want, you can change the running time of a particular pattern.
+- You can change the running time of a particular pattern.

   - There are separate blocks for each pattern in 'void loop' by separating like follow.